-Carefully selected and handpicked at the peak of maturation, the beans are then cleaned, fermented, and sun-dried in the field to produce the best arabica coffee, the local farmers do all of these by hand in small batches to make sure they consistently produce perfection every time.
+Carefully selected and handpicked at the peak of maturation, the beans are then cleaned, fermented, and sun-dried in the field to produce the best arabica coffee; the local farmers do all of these by hand in small batches to make sure they consistently produce perfection every time.
 Containing a healthy dose of powerful antioxidants, enjoying a cup or two of this delightful brew is good for your health.
-Aside from warding off cardiovascular diseases, it can also help lower your risk for Type 2 diabetes, liver disease, dementia, and Parkinson’s disease.
+Aside from warding off cardiovascular diseases, it can also help lower your risk for Type 2 diabetes, liver disease, dementia, and Parkinson's disease.

-Freshly roasted, this coffee features an intense yet smooth flavor with a hint of sweetness, to get the most out of this Colombian coffee, scoop a leveled tablespoon of Sello Rojo Ground Coffee Dark Roast into your filter, Pour a small cup of hot water to soak the ground coffee fully and the heaven in a cup.
+Freshly roasted, this coffee features an intense yet smooth flavor with a hint of sweetness.
+To get the most out of this Colombian coffee, scoop a leveled tablespoon of Sello Rojo Ground Coffee Dark Roast into your filter.
+Pour a small cup of hot water to soak the ground coffee fully and the heaven in a cup.

-Each pack is vacuum-sealed to preserve the coffee beans’ freshness and fragrant aroma, once opened, it’s best kept in airtight containers and refrigerated or stored in a cool place.
+Each pack is vacuum-sealed to preserve the coffee beans' freshness and fragrant aroma; once opened, it's best kept in airtight containers and refrigerated or stored in a cool place.

 Sello Rojo, roasting and milling

 When it comes to coffee, no one's palate can be trusted better than that of Colombians: coffee is part of their heritage and identity.
 This is a country that prides itself on producing coffee beans of the highest quality.
 So, when a nation of coffee producers and coffee lovers choose a brand, it is listened to.
-That is why one of the unforgivables on this page is Café Sello Rojo, dedicated to producing the purest quality of a traditional ground coffee from the highlands of Colombia that is never mixed with low quality coffee beans.
+That is why one of the unforgivable on this page is Café Sello Rojo, dedicated to producing the purest quality of traditional ground coffee from the highlands of Colombia that is never mixed with low-quality coffee beans.
 Finely ground and highly roasted, this gourmet brew is the delight of all coffee lovers.
-Moreover, it is sourced from coffee farms in the Andean mountains, the best place to grow coffee: perfect climate, just the right elevation and nutrient-rich soil.
+Moreover, it is sourced from coffee farms in the Andean mountains, the best place to grow coffee: a perfect climate, just the right elevation, and nutrient-rich soil.
 Local farmers who take pride in what they do serve as the backbone of bringing the world's smoothest coffee to your table.
 With the production plant in Colombia and direct contact with the coffee growers, great care is taken at every stage of the process to enforce strict quality control.

 It is worthwhile to tell a little of its history.
 In 1959 Café Sello Rojo started its production in Medellin, Antioquia.
 Although there was no bag factory, its creators did not falter and began to entrust the women's prison and the San Jose orphanage with the printing of sheets of paper with the logo of this nascent company.
-In 1963, according to the new market trends in Europe, vacuum packaging was introduced, in aluminum laminated bags.
-The first automatic packing machines also arrived, which were a revolution, since packing up to that time was all manual.
+In 1963, according to the new market trends in Europe, vacuum packaging was introduced in aluminum laminated bags.
+The first automatic packing machines also arrived, which was a revolution, since packing up to that time was all manual.

 A year later, in 1964, the coffee wrappers were replaced by a laminate of paper and cellophane, which gave greater protection and presentation to the product.
-In that year production began in Bogotá, the capital of the country.
-In 1968 Colcafé, a brand associated with Sello Rojo, was recognized as the largest coffee roaster in Colombia and in the same year acquired one of its major competitors: Café La Bastilla.
+In that year, production began in Bogotá, the capital of the country.
+In 1968 Colcafé, a brand associated with Sello Rojo was recognized as the largest coffee roaster in Colombia and, in the same year, acquired one of its major competitors: Café La Bastilla.

 But we have talked a lot about roasting and grinding.
 What do we mean by this?
 First of all, Coffea arabica is one of the two main species of coffee grown worldwide (the other is C. canephora, commonly called Robusta).
 Arabica is the dominant one in Colombia and is considered to produce the highest quality beverage.
-It is composed of many different varieties or cultivars and the main ones produced in Colombia are:
+It is composed of many different varieties or cultivars, and the main ones produced in Colombia are:

 - Típica, which was introduced by the French in the Caribbean